Thomas Foley (died 1701)

+Thomas Foley Jr. (c.
+1641 – 1 February 1701) was an English politician and industrialist involved in the iron industry.

+Early life

-Thomas Foley (c.
-1641 – 1 February 1701) was the eldest son of the ironmaster Thomas Foley.
+Foley was the eldest son of the ironmaster Thomas Foley.
 He succeeded his father to the Great Witley estate, including Witley Court, in 1677.

 He was educated at Pembroke College, Cambridge, being admitted in 1657 aged 16, graduating B.A.
 1660, and was admitted to the Inner Temple in 1657.

+Career

 He was appointed High Sheriff of Worcestershire for 1673–74.
-He served as a member of Parliament for Worcestershire from 1679 to 1685; again from 1689 to 1698 and then in 1699 and 1701 for Droitwich.
+He served as a Member of Parliament for Worcestershire from 1679 to 1685; again from 1689 to 1698 and then in 1699 and 1701 for Droitwich.
 He was an active member.

 Like several members of his family, he was concerned in the iron industry, but only at Tintern.

+Personal life

 He married Elizabeth Ashe, daughter of Edward Ashe of Heytesbury, Wiltshire; they had four sons and four daughters: